Savor the flavors of the season with a Pumpkin Spice Mule. Pumpkin, ginger and spices come together in this marvelous, refreshing sipper.

 Lime juice: Lime juice is key to any Moscow mule.
 The citrus adds a little zing that balances out the sweetness and spiciness.
 For a fresher taste, use a fresh lime — one half a lime per cocktail. the store-bought stuff will work fine in a pinch though!

 Ginger beer: Ginger beer is a fermented ginger soda that’s non-alcoholic.
 I taste-tested all the ginger beer brands I could find and ranked them by spice level.
 If you have ginger ale on hand, that will work but know that your cocktail might be a bit on the sweet side.
 I also should mention that Trader Joe’s sells a pumpkin spice ginger beer, which might take this cocktail up a notch, big time!
 I haven’t found it here yet, but let me know if you try it!

 Crushed ice: Ice is an important cocktail ingredient.
 For this one, I recommend crushed ice, but regular cubes will work just fine.
-Crushed ice keeps your copper mug ice cold.
+Crushed ice keeps your copper mug (affiliate link) ice cold.

 How to make a pumpkin spice mule

 You can pull off this cocktail in just a few steps.